Mousaahmad63636/Brew-caffe/HERO-IMAGE-GUIDE.md

 # Hero Image Feature - Setup & Usage Guide

 ## Overview
 The hero image feature allows admins to upload and manage a large banner image that displays at the top of the restaurant's public menu homepage.
-This creates a visually appealing entrance to your digital menu.
+Images are stored locally in the `/public/hero-images/` folder (no Firebase Storage needed).

 ## Quick Start